 - Check out this neighborhood guide to Seoul to find the best place for you to stay in – if you’re a Seoul-newbie, the quiz will definitely help you pinpoint the perfect neighborhood.

-- If you want quick suggestions: stay in Myeongdong if you like to shop, in Hongdae if you love quirky and artsy neighborhoods, and Jongno if you want to be amidst culture and history.
+- Quick suggestions: stay in Myeongdong if you like to shop, in Hongdae if you love quirky and artsy neighborhoods, and Jongno if you want to be amidst culture and history.

 - If you’re looking for great accommodations at bargain prices, you’ll find real-time hotel deals in Seoul here.